|

 attend the sale on the days that historically offer yearlings that are

-in our price range.
-With these dates in mind, I studied the catalog
+in your price range.
+With those dates in mind, study the catalog

-pages and prepared a list of Thoroughbreds that offer sire/dam
+company's website) and prepare a list of horses that offer sire/dam

-that I explained above) in terms of wins—these are the types
+reasons explained above) in terms of wins—these are the

-of horses that I plan to give my undivided attention.
+of horses that should have your undivided attention.

 |